 Sometimes called the the “no-volley zone” or the “kitchen.”
 The Non-volley zone is the area that extends 7 feet on both sides of the net.
 Players may not enter the non-volley zone while returning a ball unless the ball has already bounced.

 The service area on the left side of the court when facing the net.
 The first serve should start from the odd court when his or her score is odd.

-A shot that goes passed the opposing player, usually to win the rally.
+A shot that goes past the opposing player, usually to win the rally.

 Any object around the court that can interfere.
 Such as a wall, ceiling, fence, etc.